masrayfa/masrayfa/README.md

 #### A Flutter Enthusiast

-I'm from Indonesia and I am Computer Science student in IPB University.
+I'm from Indonesia and I am Computer Science student at IPB University.
 I'm really into mobile development using Flutter as the framework and Dart as the programming language.

 Skills: Dart / Flutter